The pupil and his teacher …

 In 1622, Rembrandt decided to train as a painter and began an apprenticeship with Jacob Isaacsz van Swanenburgh in Leiden.
 Moving to Amsterdam in 1624, he spent six months at Pieter Lastman’s workshop before setting up his own studio in Leiden.

-From 1634, Rembrandt himself trained young artists in his studio in Antwerp.
+From 1634, Rembrandt himself trained young artists in his studio in Amsterdam.
 Today, some 50 artists are associated with Rembrandt’s workshop, 20 of them are documented and 30 are connected to the master through their style of painting and way of working.
 If Rembrandt ever kept records of his pupils, these have been lost.
 For many of these painters, he would have been their second teacher following an apprenticeship completed elsewhere.
 The young painters probably used Rembrandt’s training, his popularity, and his contacts as a springboard for their own careers.

 1